 Wool is a biodegradable, renewable resources that’s a by-product of global sheep industry that reduces the amount of water, petroleum-based fertilizers and pesticides needed for growing plants.
 When pelletized, wool helps regulate water in the soil, reducing the need for watering, increases aeration, and are a slow release fertilizer with essential and micronutrients.
 The wool used is dirty, short, discoloured, breaks, and generally not wanted by anyone.

 BUT WHAT IS THE IMPACT - Less water and chemical used

 Wool pellets can be a local, sustainable, and long term way to improve soil quality, growing more and better food.
-Wool's natural properties also help prevent weeds and pests.
+Wool's natural properties naturally conserve water, and reduce the need for harmful chemicals.

 Wool retains more water than peat-moss, the most popular soil retention amendment, but wool also has more nitrogen that barnyard manures!